evanmays/cherrycore/README.md

 Compiles code written in python to the Cherry ISA.

-Take code from tiny grad, add a `@cherry_kernel` decorator to a function and replace a `for i in range(n)` with `for i in cherry_range(n)`.
+Take code from tiny grad, add a `@cherry_program` decorator to a function and replace a `for i in range(n)` with `for i in cherry_range(n)`.

 `cherry_range()` the Cherry device can run the loop iterations out of order and concurrently.
 So the loop body iterations must be independent.
+Usually this means two iterations must not rely on eachothers register data.
 This helps with latency.

 This is easy because loop iteration only affects memory addresses and strides which are both linear functions of loop iteration variables.
-Loop controller and it's APUs (Address Processing Units) take care of this.

-If max instruction latency is 4, then we want our superscalar to execute loop iterations instructions concurrently.
+The control unit takes care of loop instructions and address calculation as a linear function of the loop variables.

 Programs must be recompiled if their input tensors change shape.
 So if you have 3 matrices, A, B, C.